nicupavel/cban/README.md

 	-u <update interval>: specifies (in seconds) the delay between updates.
 	-b : print statistics in bits rather then in bytes.
 	-k : print statistics in kilo.

+## Multiple interfaces

+For multiple interface support build the project from using *feature-multi-ifaces* branch.

 ## USING cban WITH RRDTOOL